shashankqv/java-work/README.md

 2. **Expected Output**:
     ```
     Obtained connection from pool 1.
    Obtained connection from pool 2.
+   Pool 1 size: 5
+   Pool 2 size: 5
+   Used connections from pool 1: 1
+   Used connections from pool 2: 1
    Released connection back to pool 1.
    Released connection back to pool 2.
+   Used connections from pool 1: 0
+   Used connections from pool 2: 0
     ```

 ## Dependencies